-As providers of critical services, Tucson Electric Power (TEP), UniSource Energy Services and Southwest Energy Solutions (SES) have taken precautions to limit the spread of COVID-19 at our companies, protect our workforce and preserve our ability to maintain safe, reliable energy service for customers.
+As providers of critical services, Tucson Electric Power (TEP) and UniSource Energy Services have taken precautions to limit the spread of COVID-19 at our companies, protect our workforce and preserve our ability to maintain safe, reliable energy service for customers.

 We’re wearing face coverings, following social distancing guidelines, cleaning our tools and equipment regularly, limiting vehicle sharing, working remotely whenever possible and taking other steps to keep our worksites safe.

 Contractors provide valuable services to our companies and are critical to our mission.
 To protect our entire workforce, all contract company employees must follow the following health and safety requirements.
 We also strongly encourage those working alongside us on public improvement projects to take similar preventative measures that can help keep our communities healthy.